Tending the Taproot

 Who is this for?

-Welcome to those needing a place of personal resource, and welcome to healing practitioners of all kinds needing a place to fill their own cups: therapists, coaches, death doulas, facilitators, activists, community organizers, body workers, ritualists, healers, and more.
+Welcome to helping practitioners, politicized healers and cultural workers of all kinds needing a place to fill their own cups: therapists, coaches, death doulas, facilitators, activists, community organizers, body workers, ritualists, healers, and more.

 How is this organized?

 This is a closed group program offered in 3 month cycles, meaning there is a marked opening and closing to each 3 month practice cohort.
-Within this, the group is held in a ritual container that has a therapeutic path guiding and nourishing the collective process.
+Within this, the group is held in a ritual container that invites personal depth practices while nourishing the collective process and harnessing our insights and wisdoms.

 A maximum of 20 folks will be welcomed for each cycle, and you are welcomed to return and enrol again to new cycles that are offered, as many times as you wish!